Wildlife Hotline: (541) 241-8680

 - An ICU for care and monitoring critical patients

-- A dedicated wildlife kitchen
+- A dedicated wildlife kitchen and food prep area

 Minimizing Stress is a priority in the hospital.
 With quiet zones, species separation, sound panels, and minimal unnatural lighting and sounds, Think Wild seeks to reduce wild animal stress and prevent habituation to humans to ensure successful release back into the wild.